Tour guide showing stalactite to a tourist inside Mammoth Cave, Margaret River WA.

 Over 100 highly decorated limestone caves lie beneath the surface of the Leeuwin-Naturaliste Ridge.
 Formed approximately 1 million years ago, a number of these complex and fragile karst systems are open to the public.

-Cave tours range from completely easy ‘at your own pace’ self-guided tours, guided tours along boardwalks with great commentary, to 'hard-hat' adventure tours.
+Cave tours range from completely easy ‘at your own pace’ self-guided tours, or guided tours along boardwalks with great commentary.

 It is difficult to choose the best cave tour in Your Margaret River Region.
 You can marvel at the reflections on Lake Cave’s permanent lake, be dwarfed in Jewel Cave’s enormous chambers and take it easy on the Mammoth Cave self-guided tour.
-At Yallingup’s Ngilgi Cave (pronounced ‘nil-gee‘), you can choose a semi-guided tour and navigate the labyrinth of the main show cave – or delve deeper into the cave on an adventure tour.
+At Yallingup’s Ngilgi Cave (pronounced ‘nil-gee‘), you can wander the Ancient Lands Experience above ground and delve deeper into the cave's exquisite chambers on a self-guided adventure.

 Exploring Ngilgi Cave Yallingup, WA.